EmbeddedSystemClass/Koruza_Expander_Board/koruza_expander_rpi.md

   * GPIO for transmitter
   * GPIO for receiver

+### Version 1.0
+This version is currently active and used with https://github.com/IRNAS/Universal-Stepper-Driver-Rpi board.
+The following modifications are required to attach Raspberry Pi A+ or Zero to this shield:
+ * Cut 12V trace on shield not to connect 5V pins on Raspberry Pi header
+ * Solder an USB header on Raspberry and on expander and connect with a cable

 ### Version 1.1
 Koruza units with WiTi board are ready for further development, testing, and assembly, so the new version of the board for Raspberry Pi A+ need to be made for them.
 All connectors mentioned above are necessary, but also power regulators for converting 24 V PoE input to 12 V for Koruza driver, Koruza router and everything else.